 latches to keep the door closed.
 I'm still in the Trying to

 Assemble Parts portion of that project.

-Once I've secured the
+Once I have secured the

 hardware required, I can have the tuna door built.

 Because the skirt is patterned, the tear is